CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 The feature quantification table (text file, comma separated).
 The row 1/2 are used to deduced the number of samples and sample name and metadata are starting in row 3 with the following columns:

+At the second row:
+1. Raw abundance
+2. Normalised abundance

+At the third row:
 1. Compound
 2. m/z
 3. Retention time (min)
-4. Raw abundance
-5. Normalised abundance

 For ion mobility data, it must include a "CCS (angstrom^2)" column for consistency